Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Flow Cafe in the Stairs Passage, Sibiu, Romania

 For casual pre-dinner drinks, stop by Flow in the Stairs Passage, where outdoor tables line the old brick fortifications.
 Then, for dinner, decide whether you want to dine at La Taifas on the Large Square (Piata Mare) or at Kulinarium on the Small Square (Piata Mica).
+Read all our advice about Where To Eat and Drink in Sibiu!

 Day 6 Public Transit

 Tourists can travel from Brasov to Sibiu by train or bus.
 Both methods of transit take about the same amount of time and cost about the same amount of money.
-We traveled between the two cities on bus, as the bus times were more convenient to our schedule than the trains.
+We traveled between the two cities on bus, as the times were more convenient to our schedule than the trains.

 Day 7: Explore Sibiu